qasimwarraich/VAMR_Summary/VAMR.md

 1. Explain the differences between convolution and correlation
     - Convolution computes a sum of products by sliding two signals over each other.
-Important to not one of the filter is flipped.
+Important to note one of the filter is flipped.
 This allows for associativity and commutativity.
     - Correlation is the same as convolution but doesn't flip the filter.
 This means it doesn't enjoy the benefits of commutativity and associativity.